 - The development of the charge material

-Luxmet aims to continue to be engaged in various development projects directed towards gaining new knowledge about more environmentally friendly steel production methods.
+These findings are significant for the future of EAF development.
+Luxmet’s aim is to continue to be engaged in various development projects directed towards gaining new knowledge about more environmentally friendly steel production methods.

-Pauna’s dissertation can be read here.
+Read the Pauna’s dissertation here.